Career training for a job as a machinist

 - Where do the Machinist/CNC job training classes take place?

-- Train to be a machinist at CET’s campuses in Colton, CA and Oxnard, CA. In addition to the classroom learning, you’ll have access to a full working lab with conventional machining equipment such as mills, lathes, grinders, drill presses and saws for hands-on learning.
+- Train to be a machinist at CET’s campus in Colton, CA. In addition to the classroom learning, you’ll have access to a full working lab with conventional machining equipment such as mills, lathes, grinders, drill presses and saws for hands-on learning.

 - How long does it take to finish the machinist job training program?